k2view-academy/K2View-Academy/articles/22_reference(commonDB)_tables/05_commonDB_sync_modes_and_flow.md

 -	Manually, when requested by the user sending a delete request to a Reference Table without a ```where``` statement
-- When selecting the Truncate option in the [Truncate Before Sync]() property field in Fabric Studio uner the Table Properties panel.
+- When selecting the Truncate option in the [Truncate Before Sync]() property field in Fabric Studio (under the Table Properties panel).
 In most cases the full table synchronization is happening when the truncate mode is set from the studio.